 Dr. Sunday Cummins: Lesson Ideas for Teaching with Multiple Texts

 Teaching students to read more than one text on a topic can be a daunting task.
 Sunday will share four examples of lessons that can be used easily with any set of texts on any topic as well as suggestions for assessment.
 There will be opportunities to discuss application of these ideas in a variety of classrooms.

 Additional Breakout Session Topics Will Include:

-- Wisconsin Foundations of Reading Test
+- Preparation for the Foundations of Reading Test (FORT)

 A one-credit graduate-level course is being offered in conjunction with the conference.
 Interested persons must register and pay for the course independently of registering and paying for the conference.
 The course requires attendance at class meetings on the evening of Friday, October 27 and on another yet-to-be-determined evening, as well as attendance at the full conference on Saturday, October 28.

 UW Oshkosh students should register online through the Titan Web registration system for Literacy 764 (272D) #90626.
 All others should contact firstname.lastname@example.org to register.